krintoxi/NoobSec-Toolkit/NOOBSecurityToolkit 2.1 (C.T.F Edition)/README.md

 https://krintoxi.github.io/NoobSecToolkit/
 ***
 -
-Is meant to be a "script kiddie" friendly Python Based Toolkit that brings together powerful security and anonimity tools with predefined security configurations and modifications.
+NoobSecToolkit Is meant to be a "script kiddie" friendly Python Based Toolkit that brings together powerful security and anonimity tools with predefined security configurations and modifications.
 Making it very simple for NOOBS to get started!
 <b>Install Instructions</b>
 -
 <br><b>(1)</b> CTRL + ALT + T (Open Terminal)